 M.2 for external gpu

 This post was created with help from AI.
-Intended for inspiration only and not as a comprehensive guide.
+It is intended for inspiration only and not as a comprehensive guide.
 Do your own research!

 Photo of an M.2 eGPU setup sitting on top of a computer case